Graham Reid | | 9 min read

 with the band after he'd testified against his friend and road

-manager in drugs trial (“There is no way we can can with with Gregg
+manager in drugs trial (“There is no way we can tour with with Gregg

 Allman again, ever,” said guitarist Dickey Betts) and was battling